Or So Steiner Said

 [R. R., ~2004.]

-Charts of Ramon Lull's occult art, meant to lay out divine wisdom.
+These are charts of Ramon Lull's occult art, meant to summarize divine wisdom.

 [Martin Gardner, SCIENCE: GOOD, BAD AND BOGUS (Prometheus Books, 1989), p.
 45.]